Ambrose of Optina: Biography

-When Elder Macarius died in September, 1860, Father Ambrose replaced him as the principal elder of the monastery.
-Elder Ambrose remained the principal staretz of Optina for 30 years.
+When Macarius died in September, 1860, Ambrose replaced him as the principal elder of the monastery.
+Ambrose remained the principal staretz of Optina for 30 years.
 Ambrose was visited by countless people, and his love for every person was so strong that he would even see people when he had passed the point of exhaustion being forced to lay down.
 Even then he would not refuse to listen to people coming to him to seek his counsel.
 The staretz had the gift of being able to see into people's souls where no secret was hidden from him.
 There is abundant testimony to his clairvoyance and gift of healing which he tried to conceal.
 Known for his deep kindness and compassion, no one's question or counsel was refused.

-Being able to give wise advice to other people, Elder Ambrose, due to his humility, sought advice from others without relying on his own mind even having the gift of reasoning.
-After the death of Elder Macarius, having no one to turn to in his monastery, he turned first to his bishop Gregory.
-And over time, learning from some credible people about one hidden, wandering spiritual elder, elder Ambrose immediately tried to get close to him.
+Being able to give wise advice to other people, Ambrose, due to his humility, sought advice from others without relying on his own mind even having the gift of reasoning.
+After the death of Macarius, having no one to turn to in his monastery, he turned first to his bishop Gregory.
+And over time, learning from some credible people about one hidden, wandering spiritual elder, Ambrose immediately tried to get close to him.
 He constantly wrote secret letters to this elder with the intention to do everything with the advice of another person in which he saw the expression of the will of God – not following own will.

-Saint Ambrose founded Shamordino Convent in 1884.
+Ambrose founded Shamordino Convent in 1884.
 This convent, which is near Optina, opened its doors to women who were poor, sickly, or even blind.
 Most convents were very poor and had to rely on the incomes of women who had a certain personal wealth in order to remain open.
-Saint Ambrose made it possible for any woman who wished to become a nun.
-After the death of the first abbess, Mother Sophia, Father Ambrose went there in June 1890 to put the convent's affairs in order.
+Ambrose made it possible for any woman who wished to become a nun.
+After the death of the first abbess, Mother Sophia, Ambrose went there in June 1890 to put the convent's affairs in order.
 He was unable to return to Optina due to illness, and died in the Shamordino cloister on October 10, 1891, and was buried in the Optina "desert" (poustin).
 His relics were placed in the Vvedensky Church of the Monastery.

 Cultural allusions

-Dostoevsky stated that in Elder Ambrose he had found a living example of the Christian ideal.
 Elder Nektary of The Brothers Karamazov referred to Ambrose as "an earthly angel and a heavenly man."
-Saint Ambrose is supposed to have been seen surrounded by the uncreated light more than once.
-In the Russian Orthodox tradition, this is the definitive sign of transfiguration and citizenship in the Kingdom of Heaven to come, or paradise, similar to what has been attributed to Saint Seraphim of Sarov.
+Ambrose is supposed to have been seen surrounded by the uncreated light more than once.
+In the Russian Orthodox tradition, this is the definitive sign of transfiguration and citizenship in the Kingdom of Heaven to come, or paradise, similar to what has been attributed to Seraphim of Sarov.

 Ambrose was also a subject in Velikoe v malom i Antikhrist by Serge Nilus.